BWeigell/Paper/MLOps Platfrom/Platform Design.md

 - include model training and serving infrastructure
 - maybe better to speak about realizing a principle?

-The platform layer forms the heart of the MLOps platform.
-It hides the underlying complexity of the hardware and infrastructure layer, realizes all MLOps capabilities from CB-6 to CB-17, and thus supports teams during the entire ML lifecycle.
+The platform layer forms the core of the MLOps platform.
+It abstracts the underlying complexity of the hardware and infrastructure layer, realizes all MLOps capabilities from CB-6 to CB-17, and thus supports teams during the entire ML lifecycle.

-Based on the MLOps capabilities CB-6 to CB-17 we derived ten components.
-The components and the principles from which they were deduced are listed in Table x and are also displayed in the reference architecture in Figure x.
+We derived ten components based on the MLOps capabilities CB-6 to CB-17.
+The components and the capabilities from which they were deduced are listed in Table X and displayed in the reference architecture in Figure X.

-The derived components are grouped into the three groups Artifact Management, Automation, and User Management based on their primary use.
+The derived components are categorized into three groups based on their primary use: artifact management, automation, and user management.

 #### Artifact Storage